NCAR/climate-primer-water/doc/baselines.rst

-phenomena is crucial. **Extremes:** As opposed to other measurement techniques and approaches that often implicitly represent spatial or temporal averages, gauges are point-based in nature, allowing them to capture the widest range of temporal and spatial variability.
+phenomena is crucial. **Extremes:** As opposed to other measurement techniques and approaches that often implicitly represent spatial or temporal averages, gauges are point-based in nature, allowing them to capture the widest range of temporal and spatial variability, given sufficient spatial and temporal resolution.
 **Long-term data collection, standardization and calibration:** Many gauging approaches have remained consistent for many decades (or can be easily cross-compared to modernized techniques), along with